Sen. Patty Murray challenger Tiffany Smiley pushes for debate commitments

 The event sponsored by the Tri-City Regional Chamber of Commerce is instead intended as a prerecorded online forum in which each candidate would separately answer questions, with the videos posted online in early October, according to Austin Regimbal, marketing and communications director for the chamber.

-Murray’s debate-limiting strategy — a not uncommon tactic for incumbents — has frustrated other challengers in the past.
+Murray has always agreed to at least one debate in her reelection campaigns.
+Still, her debate-limiting strategy — a not uncommon tactic for incumbents — has frustrated other challengers in the past.

 In 2004, Republican Rep. George Nethercutt of Spokane, who challenged Murray’s bid for a third term, took to publicly debating a pair of tennis shoes to highlight the senator’s refusal to agree to more than two debates.
 (The size 7 sneakers that Nethercutt debated for the cameras were a reference to Murray’s well-known political origin story as “a mom in tennis shoes.”)